gabbycoleman96-byte/exoplanet-data-analysis/README.md

 # 🌌 Exoplanet Data Analysis (SQL + Tableau)

-## 📊 Project Overview
+## 🚀 Overview

-This project analyzes exoplanet data from NASA to explore relationships between planetary size, orbital behavior, and host star characteristics.

-The goal was to simulate a real-world data analysis workflow using SQL for data preparation and Tableau for visualization.
+This project explores patterns in confirmed exoplanets using data from NASA.

+Using SQL and Tableau, I analyzed how planetary size relates to orbital behavior and host star characteristics, uncovering trends in planetary formation and observational bias.

+---

+## 🎯 Key Findings

+* Planet size shows little correlation with orbital period
+* Exoplanets cluster into two main groups: small rocky planets and large gas giants
+* Hot stars tend to host larger planets on average
+* Short orbital period planets are overrepresented, likely due to detection bias

 ---